sfilippone/psblas3/README.md

 make
 ```
 to  compile the library; go to the test directory and its subdirectories
 to get test programs done.
-If you specify `--prefix=/path` you can do
+You can then install with
  ```
  make install
  ```
+ We recommend specifying  `--prefix=/path` in the configure step, so that
-and the libraries will be installed under `/path/lib`, while the
+ the libraries will be installed under `/path/lib`,
-module files will be installed under `/path/modules`.
-The regular and
+ the module files will be installed under `/path/modules`, the documentation under `/path/docs` and so on.
-experimental C interface header files are under `/path/include`.
+The C interface header files are under `/path/include`.
 If `/path` is a system directory, you may need
  ```
  sudo make install
  ```
+If you do not specifye `--with-prefix` the usual default of `/usr` applies.
 ### Packaging changes, CUDA and GPU support

 This version of PSBLAS incorporates into a single package three